-The items on the bank reconciliation that will require a journal entry are the items noted as "adjustments to books."
-These items did appear on the bank statement, but they did not appear on the company's books.
+The items on the bank reconciliation that require a journal entry are the items noted as adjustments to books.
+These are the items that appear on the bank statement, but are not yet recorded in the company's general ledger accounts.

-A common example of a bank reconciliation item that will require a journal entry is the bank service charge.
-The bank service charge is often shown on the last day of the bank statement.
-Since it is on the bank statement, but not yet on the company's books, you will need to credit Cash and to debit an expense such as Bank Charges or Miscellaneous Expense.
+- Bank service charges which are often shown on the last day of the bank statement.
+Since the service charge is on the bank statement, but not yet on the company's books, a journal entry is needed to credit Cash and to debit an expense such as Bank Charges or Miscellaneous Expense.